COMPARE · 2026-06-11Evidence-backed

 Most gateway products do not inspect the repo.

-fnox supports encrypted config, but the reviewed scanner was not implemented.
+fnox supports encrypted config, but the scan command is still a placeholder.

 Buyer check